george5613/libtorrent-ndk-toolchain/README.md

 # libtorrent-ndk-toolchain
-shell script for build libtorrent with android NDK
+A Shell script for build [libtorrent](https://github.com/arvidn/libtorrent) with Android NDK

 ## How to build